 To solve problems such as this—or simply to make your life easier by routing all your internet traffic through a VPN so you don’t have to fiddle with each device individually—you can use a VPN router, which is to say an ordinary router that’s been flashed with firmware that lets it connect to VPN services.
 Connect your router to the VPN, and presto!
 Every device that connects to the router (by WiFi or Ethernet) also uses the VPN for all its traffic.

 There are others too—some sold by VPN providers themselves.
 However, note that these routers don’t work globally with all VPN providers.
 You should choose a provider whose service is already integrated into the router, and in some cases, you’ll need a special subscription for the router, different from a standard subscription.
-Of the six services I tested, Buffered, IPVanish and VPNSecure offer router integrations.
+Of the six services I tested, Express, IPVanish and VPNSecure offer router integrations.
 (For what it’s worth, so does WiTopia.)

 Wrapping It Up